 “In addition, this study was focused specifically on the elderly population, who have limitations in terms of mobility and transportation options that make them good candidates for depression therapy using telemedicine.
 Based on our analyses, there are no subpopulations based on age, race, or gender that showed worse outcomes and therefore would require in-person treatment.”

-Carolyn Turvey, PhD, a professor of psychiatry at the University of Iowa and vice chair of the American Telemedicine Association’s Telemental Health special interest group made the following statement:
+Carolyn Turvey, Ph.D., a professor of psychiatry at the University of Iowa and vice chair of the American Telemedicine Association’s Telemental Health particular interest group made the following statement:

 “By insisting that patients come to our offices, we’re excluding potentially millions of patients who need care,”

-I can recall an experience at Project Renewal, a safe haven for homeless men, (Depression being a common cause of homelessness) seeing patients on my laptop in a broom cupboard like office.
-Patients were often too depressed to get out of bed, even for breakfast in the winter months .
+I can recall an experience at Project Renewal, a haven for homeless men, (Depression being a common cause of homelessness) seeing patients on my laptop in a broom cupboard like an office.
+Patients were often too depressed to get out of bed, even for breakfast in the winter months.
 One patient said to me ‘I know I am depressed when I can’t get out of bed to buy a packet of cigarettes on check day.’

-I am not advocating for psychiatrists should make their own rules, but adaptations to ensure an increase in reach, and an understanding that some care, and even a sub-optimal modality of care is better than no care.
+I am not advocating for psychiatrists to make their own rules, but adaptations to ensure an increase in reach and an understanding that some care and even a sub-optimal modality of care is better than no attention.
 A prescription for Paxil and a monthly visit, although not as ideal as biweekly titration and weekly psychotherapy can still be effective.

 Likewise, although I prefer seeing patients in the office, I still believe telepsychiatry should be utilized, as it increases patient reach and is also highly effective.